jschreuder/Middle-DI/README.md

 $container = $compiler->compile()->newInstance($config);
 ```

 In production, this runs as pure opcached PHP with zero container overhead.
+The generated code has no dependency on Middle-DI itself - it is just pure PHP.

 ## Configuration Support